RIKEN CBS

 Marina Saito

 Marina received her Ph.D. at the university of Tokyo.
 JSPS fellow (DC1) from 2019 to 2021 specializing in the effect of the blind spot stimulation on the perception of the normal visual field.
-She left this lab to Nagoya city University (Tsujimira lab) as JSPS fellow PD in April 2022.
+As a JSPS fellow PD in Nagoya City University (from 2022 to 2024), she engaged in developing the unique multi-primary display system to stimulate melanopsin cells and investigated the melanopsin effect on attention.
+She joined this lab in April 2025.

 Shiho Tanaka